 Check out this image below as well, which shows our aircraft factory building in 1956 as Erickson’s Furniture.
 The new viaduct associated with construction of the Banfield freeway (I-84).

 Looking south on Northeast 33rd at Broadway.
 Construction of a new viaduct.
 Courtesy of City of Portland Archives.

-During our visit this weekend, we learned that the building houses the second oldest freight elevator in Portland, and it’s big.
+During our visit, we learned that the building houses the second oldest freight elevator in Portland, and it’s big.
 Like a two-car garage that levitates between the first and third floors.
 It doesn’t take much imagination to see it filled with furniture or spruce airplane parts.
 But pasta?
 Hmm.